Multiple Testing under High-dimensional Dynamic Factor Model: Introduction

-To characterize the temporal dependence of the time series in Model~\eqref{eq:YXZ}, we adopt an important dependence measure for nonlinear time series---the causal process.
-It is given by
+The causal process provides a principled approach to investigating serial correlation through an explicit measure of dependence.
+A sequence $\{X_t\}_{t\in\mathbb{Z}}$ is causal if

-where $g_t$'s are some measurable functions.
-The causal process covers a large class of time series models that are commonly used in statistics, econometrics and finance.
-For example, the GARCH(p, q) sequence, which is given by
+where $g_{t}$ indicates measurable functions.
+The causal process covers a large class of time series models commonly used in statistics, econometrics, and finance.
+Two prominent examples are the generalized autoregressive conditional heteroskedasticity (GARCH) sequences and Volterra processes.
+Examples also include functions of linear processes, $m$-dependent processes, and iterated random functions.
+See Section~\ref{Sec_3} and \cite{Jirak16} for more details.